 - For all courses, senior citizens must complete both an Application for Admission and the Senior Citizen Certification of Eligibility for Free Tuition Form (105-088).

-- Senior citizens may enroll in ELI courses at any time, if there is available space.
+- Senior citizens may enroll in NOL courses at any time, if there is available space.

-- To audit an ELI online learning course, senior citizens must have the instructor’s permission.
+- To audit an NOL online learning course, senior citizens must have the instructor’s permission.

 Senior citizens may register beginning the last business day before the session begins unless they pay tuition.
 NOVA has various start dates throughout each term.
 However, senior citizens who have completed 75 percent of their degree requirements may enroll at the same time as tuition-paying students.
 Tuition-paying students are accommodated in courses before senior citizens participating in this program are enrolled.